 I fired back, “If you think tuning it out is so easy, let’s imagine your neighbor is playing a recording artist whose voice you absolutely cannot stand—volume up—all day long.
 Could you tune it out?”
 He had nothing to say about that.

 What does a doctor say?

-“We have five senses, they say, but the five are not really created equal,” says Marc I. Leavey, MD, a primary care physician with 40-plus years of experience, who blogs at STRING OF MEDICAL PEARLS.
+“We have five senses, they say, but the five are not really created equal,” says Marc I. Leavey, MD, a primary care physician with 40+ years of experience.

 Smell, it turns out, may well be the first sense of which we are aware.
 The sense of smell is hardwired to an area at the top of the nasopharynx, called the cribriform plate, and is active essentially at birth.